-School Contact: Mrs J Roberts, Deputy Headteacher (also the school’s Child Protection Officer/Designated Person)
+School Contact: Mrs J Roberts, Deputy Headteacher (also the school’s Child Protection Officer/Designated Safeguarding lead)

 Mindful of the school’s statutory duty to take reasonable steps to protect pupils and employees from harm, the following information is very important to parents and pupils.
 We are committed to providing a safe and secure environment.
 The threat from terrorism and extremism in the UK can involve the exploitation of vulnerable people, including children and adults, to involve them in activity or support of terrorism – radicalisation.